ophub/amlogic-s9xxx-armbian/documents/README.md

 The default system configuration information is recorded in the [model_database.conf](../build-armbian/armbian-files/common-files/etc/model_database.conf) file, in which the `BOARD` name must be unique.

 For those with `BUILD` value as `yes`, they are part of the default packaged systems for the box, these boxes can be used directly.
 Those with the default value as `no` are not packaged.
-To use the unpackaged boxes, you need to download the same `FAMILY` packaged system (recommend downloading `5.15/5.4` kernel system), after writing to `USB`, you can open `USB's boot partition` on the computer, modify `FDT's dtb name` in `/boot/uEnv.txt` file, to adapt to other boxes in the list.
+To use the unpackaged boxes, you need to download the same `FAMILY` packaged system, after writing to `USB`, you can open `USB's boot partition` on the computer, modify `FDT's dtb name` in `/boot/uEnv.txt` file, to adapt to other boxes in the list.

 When compiling locally, specify with the `-b` parameter.
 When compiling in Actions on github.com, specify with the `armbian_board` parameter.
 Using `-b all` means to package all devices where `BUILD` is `yes`.
 When packaging with a specified `BOARD` parameter, it can be packaged whether `BUILD` is `yes` or `no`.
 For example: `-b r68s_s905x3-tx3_s905l3a-cm311`.